 A collection of 16 portrait-fictions – 15 men & a boy.
 Visceral, luminous & opaque – a veil-writing on the borderline of intimacy and invasion.
-Decidedly literary in style, the writing as much a character as its inhabitants.
+Literary, the writing as much a character as its inhabitants.
 The pieces are generally undated; generally read as now or the near future; many obviously in NYC; some location undefined; one perhaps another planet.
 The erotic drives it – all.
 But that’s – probably – not the misunderstood thing.
 More essentially – lived somatic life – as words – as love – the nurturing catastrophe of relationship – grounds.

 These men, furious, tender stupid and bright, forlorn and unforgiven, in a world without trace.

-Includes the Mary Gaitskill-chosen 2012 Summer Literary Seminars winning story "See Oh Oh Pee [that]", published in Black Warrior Review; and others previously appearing in H.O.W.
+Includes the Mary Gaitskill-chosen 2012 Summer Literary Seminars' winning story "See Oh Oh Pee [that]", published in Black Warrior Review; and others previously appearing in H.O.W.
 Journal, Paraphilia Magazine, and Lemon Hound.

 m k s | volcofsky is a writer in fiction, film, and the live arts.